yracine/device-type.myFlair/HUBITAT_README.md

 *************************************************************************************************************************************
 N.B.
 If you have any errors:

-If you get a blank screen after pressing 'Next or you get the following error: "'Java.lang.NullPointerException: Cannot get property 'accessToken' on null object" in the IDE', you'd need to enable oAuth as specified in step 2f) above.
+If you get a blank screen after pressing 'Next or you get the following error: "'Java.lang.NullPointerException: Cannot get property 'java.lang.NullPointerException: Cannot execute null+1" in the IDE', you'd need to enable oAuth as specified in step 2d) above.

 <b> At the end of the authorization flow,  if you have the following error message: "Unexpected error" even if you press several times, this probably means that you have not "saved" one of the Device Handler Types (MyNextTstatV2,MyNextAlarmV2,MyNextSensorV2) under the right shard.
 Refer to the prerequisites & step 1 for more details.